MicrosoftDocs/cpp-docs.it-it/docs/atl-mfc-shared/reference/cstringt-class.md

 ### <a name="remarks"></a>Note

-La funzione non è disponibile se è definito Unicode.
+La funzione non è disponibile se _UNICODE è definito.

 ### <a name="example"></a>Esempio